-Belfield Community Primary School
+Pupil premium strategy statement – Belfield Community School

 This statement details our school’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.